The Woman in the Window (2021 film): Plot

-Ethan reveals to Anna that he murdered Katie and is a serial killer, having also killed Alistair's secretary in Boston, and now intends to kill Anna.
-He had been letting himself into her house all week with a stolen key, and he was the one who took the photo of her sleeping.
+Ethan reveals to Anna that he murdered Katie and is a serial killer, having also killed Alistair's executive assistant in Boston, and now intends to kill Anna.
+He has access to her house with a stolen key, and was the one taking the photo of her sleeping.
 Anna flees to the roof, where they fight until she pushes Ethan through the skylight to his death.

 As Anna recovers in the hospital, Detective Little visits and tells her they have arrested Alistair and Jane for helping Ethan cover up Katie's murder and that they have found Katie's body.
 Little admits he watched Anna's suicide video, but hands back her phone to allow her to delete it before she has to return it for evidence.
 He apologizes for not believing her.

-Nine months later, Anna, now sober and healthy, says goodbye to her house before she moves out and on with her life, now no longer afraid of the outside world.
+Nine months later, Anna, now sober and healthy, says goodbye to her house before she moves out and on with her life, no longer afraid of the outside world.

 Cast

 Production

 In September 2016, Fox 2000 Pictures acquired screen rights to the novel of the same name by A.J.
 Finn.
 In March 2018, it was announced Joe Wright would direct the film, from a screenplay by Tracy Letts, with Scott Rudin and Eli Bush serving as producers on the film.
+This marks Rudin's final film credit before his stepping back from the film industry.
 In April 2018, Amy Adams was set to star, and in July 2018, Julianne Moore, Wyatt Russell, Gary Oldman and Brian Tyree Henry joined the cast of the film.
 In August 2018, Fred Hechinger and Anthony Mackie were also added.

 Principal photography began in New York City on August 6, 2018, and wrapped on October 30.
-Rudin later hired Tony Gilroy to perform rewrites for reshoots, following the film's initial delay from the October 4, 2019 release date.
+Rudin later hired Tony Gilroy to perform rewrites for reshoots, following the film's initial delay from the October 4, 2019, release date.
 The score was originally set to be composed by Trent Reznor and Atticus Ross, but they were replaced by Danny Elfman.